kirii626/microservices-challenge-java/README.md

 >Launch each service in order or use the docker-compose.yml for build and run all the containers together within the same network.
 > First, ensure you have Podman/Docker and Podman/Docker Compose installed.
 > Then, define the environment variables in a `.env` file or directly in your terminal.
+>
+> For your first deployment, ensure to set the environment variable `SPRING_PROFILES_ACTIVE` to `init` before bringing up the containers to create tables and load initial data.
+> You can do this in the .env or in the terminal using `$env:SPRING_PROFILES_ACTIVE = "init"`.
+Then you can switch to `dev` or `docker` as needed with the command provided above.
+>
 > To run the project, execute:

 Podman Compose commands:
 ```bash
 podman compose build
 ```

 ```bash
 podman compose up
 ```